A Monster Calls Could Use Some Light and a Lighter Touch

 NOT RECOMMENDED FOR: Anyone looking for a fun, uplifting way to spend an evening.
 A Monster Calls feels too relentlessly harsh and depressing for children and I just don't see the appeal for adults, either.

 A Monster Calls, directed by J.A.
-Bayona, opens in theaters January 6, 2017.
+Bayona, opens in theaters January 6, 2017; available for home viewing March 28, 2017.
 It runs 108 minutes and stars Sigourney Weaver, Felicity Jones, Toby Kebbell, Lewis MacDougall and Liam Neeson.
 Watch the trailer for A Monster Calls here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).